ericmathison/articles/understaning-require-in-ruby.md

 So How Does Ruby's `require` Work Anyway?
 ---------------------------------------
 The best way to think of `require` is in relation to the UNIX `$PATH` variable.
-Just by way of a refresher, the `$PATH` variable in UNIX is a list of directories where executables can be found.
+Just by way of a refresher, the `$PATH` variable in UNIX contains a list of directories where executables can be found.
 So when you type the name of a program on any UNIX terminal, your computer is looking through the executable files in the directories specified in your `$PATH` variable. `require` does